UPPMAX/uppmax_intro_cases/docs/hpc.md

 |**"Home" storage**|Domus|Domus|Castor|
 |**Storage**|Crex, Lutra|Crex, Lutra|Castor|

+## HPC, HTC and MTC

+The Buzz word is HPC or High Performance Computing, but this is rather narrow focusing on fast calculation, i.e. processors and parallelism
+Many of your projetcs are more focusing on hight throughput, large memory demands and many tasks.
+Here is a list of the three most common **Computing paradigms**:

+- HPC: High Performance Computing —
+- HTC: high-throughput computing —
+- MTC: Many-task computing —

 ```{keypoints}
 - UPPMAX has several clusters
      - each having its focus and limitation or possibilites